Formidable Forms: Getting Started Tutorial

 Hover over the Last name field.

-On the right you’ll see a trash can.
-Click to Delete the field.
-It will ask if you are sure and remind you that you will lose all data associated with this field.
+It will ask you to confirm and remind you that you will lose all data associated with this field.

 Now let’s edit the First Name field.